HatefNasirian/HPlearning/README.md

   - Automation scripts
 - **Conclusion and Further Learning Path**
   - Review of the 100-day journey
-  - Suggestions on what to learn next (Flask, AI/ML with Python, etc.)
+  - Suggestions on what to learn next (Django, AI/ML with Python, etc.)

 ### Throughout the course, incorporate:
 - **Regular Assignments & Quizzes**: To ensure comprehension and retention.